sanskriti16/robustest_documentation_source/captureVideo.rst

 RobusTest enables you to capture the mobile device screen as a video.

-1. Currently you can capture device screen for Android devices
+*Currently you can capture device screen for Espresso tests run on Android devices*

-2. You can capture device screen for Espresso test runs

-*Configuring your Espresso test runs to capture device screen*
+**Configuring your Espresso test runs to capture device screen**

-1. The device screen video file will be pushed to an external storage source.
+1. Note that the screen recording can only be stored on external storage providers like Google Storage and AWS.
 Currently, screen recording files can be pushed to two storage providers - Google and AWS.

-2. Start by creating a storage integration
+2. Ensure that your Google or AWS storage bucket is registed with RobusTest.

-3. Once created note the integration ID
+3. Once you have created an integration in RobusTest, note the Integration ID.
+This integration ID will be specified in the Run Settings that you shall use for your job.

-4. In the Run Settings that you shall use for your automation job, specify the details under testDataCollections to inform the system that your test requires that device screen is captured.
-This should be done in the following way
+4. Open an existing Run Settings for editing or create a new one.

+5. In the Job section, look for the testDataCollections sub-section.

+6. Create the first entry by entering the following values

-4a.
-Specify stats
+testDataCollections.testDataPoint: stats
+testDataCollections.integrationType: {Google/AWS.
+Do not use the curly brackets}
+testDataCollections.integrationID: {Integration ID that you have noted in step 3.
+Do not use the curly brackets}
+testDataCollections.invokeConditions:

+7. Create the second entry by entering the following values

-4b.
-Specicy video
+testDataCollections.testDataPoint: video
+testDataCollections.integrationType: {Google/AWS.
+Do not use the curly brackets}
+testDataCollections.integrationID: {Integration ID that you have noted in step 3.
+Do not use the curly brackets}
+testDataCollections.invokeConditions: